[lmt-post-modified-info]

 ABOUT COMPANY

 The Dental Implant Place is an advanced dental office in Fort Worth, TX that focuses exclusively on dental implants.
-Every step is handled by a team with a combined 80 years in implant dentistry.
+Every step is handled by a team with over combined 90 years in implant dentistry.

 QUICK LINKS